-The closing disclosure is actually two documents that a buyer with a loan will receive during their purchase transaction.
+The closing disclosure is two documents that a buyer with a loan will receive during their purchase transaction.
 Sellers do not generally receive closing disclosures unless they are providing seller financing for the sale to the buyer.
-The closing disclosure documents were part of reforms coming out of the great recession.
-CDs are the federal government’s attempt to:
+The closing disclosure documents were part of reforms coming out of the Great Recession

 Page 1 of the loan estimate explains the type of loan you are getting, how much it will cost on a monthly basis, and what your total estimated closing costs and cash to close will be.

-What is your total loan amount, interest rate (not APR), monthly PITI, and does your loan have a pre-payment penalty or a balloon payment?
+What is your total loan amount, interest rate (not APR), monthly PITI, and does your loan have a prepayment penalty or a balloon payment?
 Your loan estimate will also contain a date that your quoted loan rate expires, known as a rate lock.
 Extending rate locks can be expensive, make sure your purchase can realistically close before your rate lock expires or budget for an extension, if one is available.

 What is your estimated monthly payment and what other costs does it include?